 This idea may be of interest to owners of standby generation or energy storage assets.
 The ‘community generation app’ could enable communities to automatically get the best return on investment from community-owned generation assets.
 Knowing what the demand is on the local network provides the data required for automated routines to:

-Note: Alerts to be sent after a sustained duration power-loss would require the use of linked cloud processing or similar as the LV-CAP™ platform would not be able to issue alerts during a power outage.
+Note: Alerts to be sent during a sustained duration power-loss would require the use of linked cloud processing or similar as the LV-CAP™ platform would not be able to issue alerts during a power outage.